August 12, 2025

 Solar Powered Humanitarian Hub: 1,900 Panels Aid Essential South Sudan Relief

-The solar-powered hub is the result of a collaboration between the World Food Programme (WFP), the International Organization for Migration (IOM), and the International NGO Safety Organisation (INSO).
-Key funding was provided by the European Union’s Humanitarian Aid department (ECHO) and the United States Agency for International Development (USAID).
+The successful implementation of the Malakal hub is a testament to strong international cooperation.
+The project was driven by a partnership between key humanitarian organizations, including the World Food Programme (WFP), the International Organization for Migration (IOM), and the International NGO Safety Organisation (INSO).
+Crucial funding was provided by the European Union’s Humanitarian Aid department (ECHO) and the United States Agency for International Development (USAID), highlighting a global commitment to integrating sustainable solutions into emergency response.

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.